 That aide was later identified as Karl Rove.

 and satirised as truthiness,

 .. debate [which] is framed largely by appeals to emotion disconnected from the details of policy, and by the repeated assertion of talking points to which factual rebuttals are ignored.
 Post-truth differs from traditional contesting and falsifying of truth by rendering it of "secondary" importance.

 Denial of objective reality is a worrying development.

 indicates that Conservatives are more likely to endorse conspiracy

 Psychologists have described how conspiracy theories allow believers to explain complicated events ...

 The characteristic may relate to Conservatives' difficulty with complexity.
 The conspiracy theory offers a simple explanation to a complex issue.

 [Edit 24 March 2020]

-As far as I can tell, there's no research on Conservative perceptions of time.
-Much as Conservatives evidently have their own realities, it seems perceptions of time are also peculiar.
-Terms such as, “never” (and, by inference, “forever”) seem to relate to finite time-scales (a lifetime, a year, a financial quarter) How does that affect attitudes to things that happen outside that time-frame?
+I've not found any research on Conservative perceptions of time.
+From observation, there's something distinctive in it.
+Much as Conservatives evidently have their own realities, it seems perceptions of time also differ from the Progressive.
+Terms such as, “never” (and, by inference, “forever”) seem to relate to finite time-scales (a lifetime, a year, a financial quarter).
+How does that affect attitudes to things that happen outside that time-frame?
 If a politician thinks “forever” is the current electoral cycle, then will they be able to plan for events beyond that?
 What of a business person who thinks “forever” is the current accounting period?
 Is something that's beyond the Conservative horizon irrelevant?
 Is it invisible?
 Is it non-existent?